mrcmn/mrcmn.github.io/theory_md/hiera-overview.md

 ## Testing Hiera lookups<a href="#testing-hiera-lookups" aria-hidden="true"></a>

-Once you’ve defined a hiera variable in your puppet manifest and specified a value within the hiera data layer, you can quickly test if Hiera is returning the expected value for a given node, without the need to simulate or execute a puppet run.
+Once you’ve defined a Hiera variable in your Puppet manifest and specified a value within the Hiera data layer, you can quickly test if Hiera is returning the expected value for a given node, without the need to simulate or execute a puppet run.

-To do this, you’ll need to log on to the Primary PE server via SSH and run the puppet lookup command.
+To do this, you’ll need to log on to the Primary Puppet server via SSH and run the Puppet lookup command.
 The command syntax is as follows:

 ```